What Is an In-House Treatment Center?

 Length of Stay

-What is the treatment approach to length of stay based upon?
+What is the treatment approach to the length of stay based upon?
 What is the average length of stay?
 How much interaction does a client have with an addiction specialist during the first week?
 What about the second and third week?
 Does the addiction specialist stay with the client when they are in recovery?

 Burning Tree Offers In-House Drug and Alcohol Rehab